LeslieWilson/marlboro_rails/README.md

-Some basic Rspec tests I practiced getting to pass, like this one:
+Some basic Rspec tests like this:

 ![Rspec Example](./RspecTests/picture.png)